mgajczewski/paragliding-survey/ballast-fairness-survey/ballast-fairness-survey.md

 - [ ] Strongly Support

 **21. What are your biggest concerns about "Comprehensive Weight Classes"?
 (Check all that apply)**
-- [ ] ⚖️ Unfair Scoring Dynamics: Lighter pilots could gain unfair advantages (e.g., in leading points) by flying with heavier gaggles, questioning the legitimacy of their category win.
+- [ ] ⚖️ Lighter pilots could gain unfair advantages (e.g., in leading points) by flying with heavier gaggles, questioning the legitimacy of their category win.
-- [ ] 🏆 Loses "Overall" Winner: Reduces the prestige of a single "Overall" champion title.
+- [ ] 🏆 Reduces the prestige of a single "Overall" champion title.
-- [ ] 🏆 Complicates Women's Category: Risks undermining the existing women's category, as female pilots would be split across classes or still incentivized to ballast up for a separate "Overall Women" title.
+- [ ] 🏆 Risks undermining the existing women's category, as female pilots would be split across classes or still incentivized to ballast up for a separate "Overall Women" title.
-- [ ] 🏆 Diluted Competition: Creates small, uncompetitive fields, especially when combined with existing glider classes.
+- [ ] 🏆 Creates small, uncompetitive fields, especially when combined with existing glider classes.
-- [ ] 🏆 Devalues Titles: Having many champions reduces the value of each title.
+- [ ] 🏆 Having many champions reduces the value of each title.
-- [ ] 🏆 Team Scoring: Complicates FAI-1 team selection and scoring.
+- [ ] 🏆 Complicates FAI-1 team selection and scoring.
-- [ ] 🏆 Ranking Fragmentation: Requires a major WPRS overhaul.
+- [ ] 🏆 Requires a major WPRS overhaul.
 Scoring classes as separate events would yield low points, devaluing titles and complicating pilot comparisons.
-- [ ] 🛠️ Logistics: Too complicated to manage (e.g., separate starts, scoring, prizes).
+- [ ] 🛠️ Too complicated to manage (e.g., separate starts, scoring, prizes).
-- [ ] 🛠️ Enforcement: Requires strict weigh-ins, which are hard to manage and can be cheated (e.g., water loading).
+- [ ] 🛠️ Requires strict weigh-ins, which are hard to manage and can be cheated (e.g., water loading).
-- [ ] 👥 Community Fragmentation: Risks splitting the pilot community into separate groups.
+- [ ] 👥 Risks splitting the pilot community into separate groups.
 - [ ] Other: __________

 **22. What do you see as the biggest benefits of "Comprehensive Weight Classes"?
 (Check all that apply)**
-- [ ] 🛡️ Improves Safety: Gives all pilots a class they can fly in with little to no ballast.
+- [ ] 🛡️ Gives all pilots a class they can fly in with little to no ballast.
-- [ ] ⚖️ Maximizes Fairness: Pilots only compete against others with a similar all-up weight.
+- [ ] ⚖️ Pilots only compete against others with a similar all-up weight.
-- [ ] 🛠️ Proven Concept: Works well in many other sports (e.g., boxing, sailing).
+- [ ] 🛠️ Works well in many other sports (e.g., boxing, sailing).
-- [ ] 🛠️ Simple to Verify: Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
+- [ ] 🛠️ Can be based on glider's certified weight range, avoiding complex pilot weigh-ins.
-- [ ] 🚀 Promotes Innovation: Creates market demand for high-performance wings across all size categories.
+- [ ] 🚀 Creates market demand for high-performance wings across all size categories.
-- [ ] 🚀 Promotes Small Wings: Specifically creates a protected, competitive market for XXS/XS wings which currently seem to be underdeveloped.
+- [ ] 🚀 Specifically creates a protected, competitive market for XXS/XS wings which currently seem to be underdeveloped.
 - [ ] Other: __________

 ---